-GraphQL is a specification that describes a declarative query language in which web and mobile clients can use to ask an API for the exact data they want.
+GraphQL is a specification that describes a declarative query language in which web and mobile clients can ask an application programming interface (API) for the exact data they want.
 Everything Crystallize does is powered by GraphQL APIs.

-Schema: Is the center of GraphQL implementation.
-It describes the functionality available to the clients which are connecting to it.
+Schema: the center of GraphQL implementation.
+It describes the functionality available to the clients that are connecting to it.

-Query: Is an API request made by the client machine application.
+Query: an API request made by the client machine application.
 It supports augments and points to arrays.
-Query is used to read or fetch values.
+A query is used to read or fetch values.

-GraphQL and Rest have several differences.
-Here is a list with the most important.
+GraphQL and REST have several differences.
+Here is a list of the most important.

 - Queries are made at various endpoints (URL).

 - Several endpoints (URL) must be consulted to obtain the information that is being sought.

 - Single endpoint (URL).

 - GraphQL uses a strongly-typed system to define the capabilities of an API.